C. J. Hunter

+Cottrell James Hunter III (December 14, 1968 – November 28, 2021) was an American shot putter, coach, and the 1999 World Champion.

+Hunter is well known for his involvement in the BALCO scandal and as the former spouse of sprinter Marion Jones.

+Biography

+College career

 The 6'1", 330 lb Hunter was a three-time All-American at Penn State University, where he still holds the outdoor and indoor shot put record (65'5" and 64'4½", or 19.93 m and 19.62 m respectively).
-He earned his B.A. in political science there in 1991.
-Hunter first began throwing the shot after repeatedly failing to make the basketball team at Hyde Park, New York's Franklin D. Roosevelt Senior High School.
+He earned his B.A. in political science in 1991.
+Hunter first began throwing the shot after failing to make the basketball team at Hyde Park, New York's Franklin D. Roosevelt Senior High School.

+Olympics and failed drug test

+Hunter competed at the 1996 Summer Olympics, finishing seventh.
+Hunter's personal best throw was 71' 9", (21.87 m) thrown during a 2nd-place finish in the 2000 US Olympic Trials.

+Hunter tested positive for the performance-enhancing steroid Nandrolone at the Bislett Games, which was revealed before he was scheduled to compete in the 2000 Summer Olympics.
+Hunter was dropped from the team as a result.

+Personal life

 Hunter first met Marion Jones when she was 16.
 They reconnected in 1995 when he was hired as a coach with the University of North Carolina track team.
-He was forced to resign from his position after repeatedly refusing to conform with school rules that prohibited coach-athlete dating.
-They married on October 3, 1998, only to divorce in 2002 following the publicity surrounding the BALCO scandal.
-Hunter resided in Holly Springs, North Carolina with his son from his third marriage, Nicko.
-He died on November 28, 2021, at the age of 52.
+He was forced to resign from his position after refusing to conform with school rules that prohibited coach-athlete dating.
+They married on October 3, 1998, and divorced in 2002 following the BALCO scandal.

+Hunter resided in Holly Springs, North Carolina with his son Nico from his third marriage.

+Hunter died on November 28, 2021, at the age of 52.